DoraemonYu/MicroDBHelper/index.md

 BTW, the IsolationLevel value, You can choose according to the actual situation.
 It is a .Netframework enum from System.Data.
 It's **important** to choose when you design your High-performance data access layer.

-You can get **authoritative explanations** about isolation level via Google, however I still hope to provide some epresentative examples:
+You can get **authoritative explanations** about isolation level via Google, however I still hope to introduce them to you via my insights:

 * **read uncommitted**
   - When this transaction updates a piece of data, it does not allow other transactions to update the data, but it allow other transactions to read;